fortuno-repos/fortuno/README.rst

 **Fortuno** (Fortran Unit Testing Objects) is a flexible & extensible, object-oriented unit testing framework designed for the Fortran programming language.
-It emphasizes ease of use by minimizing boiler plate code when writing tests, while also prioratizing modularity and extensibility.
+It emphasizes ease of use by minimizing boiler plate code when writing tests while prioratizing modularity and extensibility.
 Fortuno provides the essential building blocks to help developers create customized unit testing solutions.

 Fortuno provides: